Ninjangelo/Amped_Beats_Website/README.md

 <ins>**19/02/2025 - NOTE:**</ins> This project is planned for potential revisions due to plans for better enhancing the idea.
 Amped Beats Website Application is in usable state for now.

 # What is this Project?
+!(alt text)[readme_images/Screenshot 2025-02-21 121704.png]
-Amped Beats is a University-Based Website Application Project combining the use of Front-End and Back-End to carry out the idea of having a website that enables customers with the intention to book for an available DJ (Disc Jockey) from the collection of DJs displayed on the platform that is suited to their preferences on the event or agenda that they are hosting for the DJ that they decide to book for.
+<br/>Amped Beats is a University-Based Website Application Project combining the use of Front-End and Back-End to carry out the idea of having a website that enables customers with the intention to book for an available DJ (Disc Jockey) from the collection of DJs displayed on the platform that is suited to their preferences on the event or agenda that they are hosting for the DJ that they decide to book for.
 <br/>
 Additionally, whilst customers benefit from the the idea, we have also entailed the website application to allow DJs of many categories such as those that are self-employed or even label-owned to be able to register and advertise their services and products on the platform.
 <br/>